microsoft/vscode-cordova/README.md

 ## Known Issues

-* Error `Unable to find webview` while debugging on iOS Simulator
+### Why can't I debug my app on iOS Simulator?

-This is [ios-webkit-debug-proxy issue](https://github.com/google/ios-webkit-debug-proxy/issues/250).
-Apple removed option to enable WebInspector inside simulator and debug proxy unable to connect to application webview.
+Due to recent changes in macOS we cannot connect to simulators to enable debugging of Cordova apps.
+We hope to re-introduce this functionality as soon as macOS provides a mechanism that allows the extension to connect to apps running in simulator.
+You can read more about the issue [here](https://github.com/google/ios-webkit-debug-proxy/issues/250).

-* Error `Error running android` while running Ionic 4 project for android platform
+### Error `Error running android` while running Ionic 4 project for android platform

 It caused by [ionic cli bug](https://github.com/ionic-team/ionic-cli/issues/3376).
 As workaround, you can use Node JS v10+.

-* After running Ionic 4 project on native platform I get white screen in application and error `(intermediate value).fill is not a function` in Debug Console.
+### After running Ionic 4 project on native platform I get white screen in application and error `(intermediate value).fill is not a function` in Debug Console.

 [Explanation and solution for it](https://github.com/ionic-team/ionic-cli/issues/3709#issuecomment-457603038).

-* A complete [list of known issues](https://github.com/Microsoft/vscode-cordova/issues?q=is%3Aissue+label%3Aknown-issue+) can be found on [GitHub](https://github.com/Microsoft/vscode-cordova)
+### A complete [list of known issues](https://github.com/Microsoft/vscode-cordova/issues?q=is%3Aissue+label%3Aknown-issue+) can be found on [GitHub](https://github.com/Microsoft/vscode-cordova)